orb-lang/espalier/doc/md/espalier/grammars/lua.md

 # A Grammar For Lua

-While the most important grammar for pegylator is pegylator itself, it's time to make a Lua language parser.
+While the most important grammar for pegylator is pegylator itself, it's time to make a Lua language parser\.

-The hard work is done on this, it's a matter of translation into the Pegylator paradigm.
+The hard work is done on this, it's a matter of translation into the Pegylator paradigm\.

-This will also serve as a template for Lun, and an opportunity to add some repl-specific syntax; ideally to replace Lex Luathor with something more general-purpose.
+This will also serve as a template for Lun, and an opportunity to add some repl\-specific syntax; ideally to replace Lex Luathor with something more general\-purpose\.

 ```lua
 local Peg = require "espalier/peg"
 ```

 ## Lua PEG grammar

 ```lua